phuoc/earlybird-bot/README.md

 ## ❓ About
 Early 🐦🐦 gets the 🐛
-This is a Discord bot that rewards early birds.
+This is a Discord bot for early birds.

-## ❗ Features

-## 📝 To-Do